freimannk/tensorQTL/README.md

  - francois4/tensorqtl:latest docker img too big (fails sometimes)? <br/>
- - biocontainers/bcftools:v1.9-1-deb_cv1 img do not contain ps which is needed for NF stats collection for trave file
+ - biocontainers/bcftools:v1.9-1-deb_cv1 img do not contain ps which is needed for NF stats collection for trace file